kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## American Rule (1898-1946)

-Without being asked, the Americans muscle in and assume the role of mentoring their Little Brown Brothers--after they massacre some of them first.
+Americans muscle in and assume the role of mentoring their Little Brown Brothers--after they massacre some of them first.

 - <span class=year>1898 June</span> Aguinaldo elects himself President and declares independence from Spain, except that Spain has already sold the Philippines to the US just the day before.